szabgab/perlmaven.com/sites/en/pages/autoload.md

 ---

-Normally, if you call a function that does not exist perl will throw an exception <b>Undefined subroutine ... called</b>, however, unlike in most of the other languages you can define a default function to be called, instead of throwing that exception.
+Normally, if you call a function that does not exist perl will throw an exception **Undefined subroutine ... called**, however, unlike in most of the other languages you can define a default function to be called, instead of throwing that exception.
 This can give us all kinds of interesting solutions.